beingforthebenefit/PlexMonitorChrome/README.md

 This project is licensed under the [MIT License](./LICENSE).

 ## Acknowledgements
-Special thanks to the Mozilla team for including this extension in the Mozilla add-on collection.
+Special thanks to the Chrome team for including this extension in the Chrome add-on collection.

 ## Screenshots
 ![Popup Window](./screenshots/popup.png)